As U.S. discouraged mask use for public, White House team raced to secure face coverings from Taiwan for senior staff

 “While we would never discuss the specifics about safety and security measures at the White House, the Medical Unit and Military Office have the needed supplies to execute on long-standing continuity of government plans that essential personnel are protected by and briefed on as soon as they arrive — and quite frankly, it’s ignorant, naive or intentionally dishonest for anyone to suggest otherwise,” spokesman Hogan Gidley said in a statement.

-The White House has enough masks for all senior personnel who are deemed essential to continue operating the government, a small subset of the staff, said another administration official said, who noted that roughly three-quarters of White House staff are now teleworking due to the crisis.
+The White House has enough masks for all senior personnel who are deemed essential to continue operating the government, a small subset of the staff, said another administration official, who noted that roughly three-quarters of White House staff are teleworking because of the crisis.

 At the time the NSC secured masks from Taiwan, “it was not CDC guidance for all staff to have them, so in the same way you couldn’t request a test if you were asymptomatic and had no cause for concern, we weren’t giving masks from our stockpiles at that time,” the official said.